 Table 1 - Account type characteristics

 There are two broad categories of non-human accounts that IAM practitioners should differentiate:

-accounts that have access to system functions but are not assigned to a specific individual, including administrative accounts with elevated privileges.
+Accounts that have access to system functions but are not assigned to a specific individual; these ‘system’ accounts include administrator accounts with elevated privileges.

 Bot – sometimes called an Internet bot, short for ‘robot’ but referring to a software routine that performs automated tasks over the Internet, a web robot referring to an autonomous network application, or simply a ‘bot’ referring to an automated, typically repetitive, task used for a specific purpose.

 Identity – defining attributes for a human user that may vary across domains, e.g., a user’s digital identity will have a different definition in a work environment as opposed to the user’s bank.
 A device identifier is sometimes referred to as its identity.

 CIA Triad - the fundamental Information security concepts of risk classification of resources from the perspectives of Confidentiality, Integrity, and Availability.

 Non-human/person account – any account not used by a person, including accounts used for devices, services, and servers.

 Server account – an account established with access rights to a specific server operation; this includes service accounts used by a computer application to access another application or service or an account used for a device connection.
 Note: these accounts are username accounts typically secure via a password.

 System account – a generic term for a privileged account that has extensive permissions that enable system configuration changes.

 Non-human Access Control

 A significant concern for the IAM practitioner is how to manage access control to and from devices, particularly with services not used interactively by humans.
 This includes bots that are increasingly being used for automated processes.